The ASU Library remains committed to supporting the health and success of the ASU community.

 Laptops and hotspots are available for checkout.
 Due to high demand, there may be a delay in receiving the requested device.
 Students in need of computing technology and who reside on campus or near campus are invited to use computers in the libraries and/or the campus computing sites while they wait for their requested device to be delivered.

 Some library computers have been removed and furniture has been reconfigured to allow for physical distancing.
 Please try to keep a distance of 6 feet from others when you are in the library (about the length of Sparky’s pitchfork).

 The ASU Library can help you with whatever you need.
 While you can connect with library support via a variety of platforms, this is generally a good place to start: Ask A Librarian.

 Make a reservation

 The ASU Library is home to some cool research and collab spaces, including the Labriola National American Indian Data Center and the Map and Geospatial Hub.
-While all library research and archive units remain open, this fall you will need to make a reservation for some of them:
+While all library research and archive units remain open, this spring you will need to make a reservation for some of them:

 - Map and Geospatial Hub

 - Unit for Data Science and Analytics